top of page

 In 2007 Kercher recorded the single, The Friend of Africa, produced by Marty Walsh, former guitarist for Supertramp.
 The recording features The African Children's Choir, legendary bassist, Abraham Laboriel, and drummer JR Robinson (Micheal Jackson, Quincy Jones).
 The song, with music written by Kercher and lyrics by the biographer, Kevin Belmonte, celebrates the life of William Wilberforce, a British Member of Parliament who, along with his colleagues, successfully ended the slave trade in Great Britain in 1807.
 The CD version includes the radio mix, and two long-play mixes featuring extended jams by Laboriel and Robinson.

-In April of 2017, Kercher released the album, Maiden Voyage.
-The album is a rearrangement and remastering of earlier works; familiar to some, but very new to most.
-The recording features performances by critically acclaimed fiddle and mandolin player, Jake Armerding.
+In April 2017, Kercher released the album Maiden Voyage.
+The album is a rearrangement and remastering of earlier works, familiar to some but very new to most.
+It features performances by critically acclaimed fiddle and mandolin player Jake Armerding.